A space for late-identified autistic and neurodivergent women

 I’m Allie

 I currently live and work on a small holding, raising a flock of friendly sheep in a beautiful, peaceful setting.
-Like many women of my generation, I spent most of my life not knowing I was autistic.
-I navigated work, relationships, motherhood, and menopause, often overwhelmed, often masking, and quietly wondering why life felt harder than it seemed for everyone else.
+Like many women of my generation, I spent most of my life not knowing why i experienced the world the way i did.
+I navigated work, relationships, motherhood, and menopause, at times overwhelmed, often masking, and quietly wondering why life felt harder than it seemed for everyone else.

 Discovering I was autistic in my late fifties changed everything